Ravinderrangera/Bankist-app/README.md

 # Bankist-app
-It's a bank website in which you can store or loan money and transfer your money from your account to another account very easily.
+It's a bank markting website largely built with the help of DOM manipulation.